-Financial assets whose fair values we measure using Level 3 inputs consisted of municipal auction rate securities.
-We classified \$127 million and \$151 million of these securities as short-term investments and \$89 million and \$94 million as long-term investments on our balance sheets at January 31, 2010 and July 31, 2009.
-At these dates all of the municipal auction rate securities we held were rated A or better by the major credit rating agencies and 84% or more were collateralized by student loans guaranteed by the U.S. Department of Education.
-These securities are long-term debt instruments that are intended to provide liquidity through a Dutch auction process that resets the applicable interest rate at pre-determined intervals, typically every 35 days.
+instruments that are intended to provide liquidity through a Dutch auction process that resets the applicable interest rate at pre-determined intervals, typically every 35 days.
 Due to a decrease in liquidity in the global credit markets, in February 2008 auctions began failing for the municipal auction rate securities we held.
 Regularly scheduled auctions for these securities have generally continued to fail since that time.
 When these auctions initially failed, higher interest rates for many of the securities went into effect in accordance with the terms of the prospectus for each security.
-As of January 31, 2010, we had received all interest payments in accordance with the contractual terms of these securities.
+As of April 30, 2010, we had received all interest payments in accordance with the contractual terms of these securities

-We estimated the fair values of the municipal auction rate securities we held at January 31, 2010 based on a discounted cash flow model that we prepared.
-Key inputs to our discounted cash flow model included the projected future interest rates; the likely timing of principal repayments; the probability of full repayment considering guarantees by the U.S. Department of Education of the underlying student loans or insurance by other third parties;

-publicly available pricing data for recently issued student loan backed securities that are not subject to auctions; and the impact of the reduced liquidity for auction rate securities.
+We estimated the fair values of the municipal auction rate securities we held at April 30, 2010 based on a discounted cash flow model that we prepared.
+Key inputs to our discounted cash flow model included the projected future interest rates; the likely timing of principal repayments; the probability of full repayment considering guarantees by the U.S. Department of Education of the underlying student loans or insurance by other third parties; publicly available pricing data for recently issued student loan backed securities that are not subject to auctions; and the impact of the reduced liquidity for auction rate securities.
 The following table presents information about significant inputs to our discounted cash flow model at the dates shown:

-Inputs to Model at January 31, July 31, 2010 2009 Range of average projected future yield rates 1.90% - 3.39% 0.63% - 3.78% Range of overall discount rates used in model (like-kind security yield rate plus illiquidity factor) 1.47% - 1.72% 1.61% - 1.86% Like-kind security yield rate 0.22% 0.36% Range of illiquidity factors 125 - 150 bps 125 - 150 bps Expected holding period in years 7 7
+Inputs to Model at

+April 30, 2010 July 31, 2009

+Range of average projected future yield rates 1.96% - 3.50% 0.63% - 3.78%

+Range of overall discount rates used in model (like-kind security yield rate plus illiquidity factor) 1.57% - 1.82% 1.61% - 1.86%

+Like-kind security yield rate 0.32% 0.36%

+Range of illiquidity factors 125 - 150 bps 125 - 150 bps

+Expected holding period in years 7 7

-Using our discounted cash flow model we determined that the fair values of the municipal auction rate securities we held at January 31, 2010 were approximately equal to their par values.
-As a result, we recorded no decrease in the fair values of those securities for the three or six months then ended.
-We do not intend to sell our municipal auction rate securities and it is not more likely than not that we will be required to sell them before recovery at par.
-Based on the maturities of the underlying securities and the put option described below, we classified \$127 million and \$151 million of these securities as short-term investments and \$89 million and \$94 million as long-term investments on our balance sheets at January 31, 2010 and July 31, 2009.
+Using our discounted cash flow model we determined that the fair values of the municipal auction rate securities we held at April 30, 2010 were approximately equal to their par values.
+As a result, we recorded no decrease in the fair values of those securities for the three or nine months then ended.
+We do not intend to sell our municipal auction rate securities and it is not more likely than not that we will be required to sell them before recovery at par, which may be at maturity.